Stacktape

 warmServerInstances: 5

-You can use web-app-firewall resource to protect your Next.js application from common web exploits that could affect application availability, compromise security, or consume excessive resources.
+You can protect your Next.js application from common web exploits by attaching a web-app-firewall.
+This can help prevent attacks that could affect your application's availability, compromise security, or consume excessive resources.

 resources: